 What it’s about: ISTE is the biggest conference of its kind in North America, so huge in fact that it has its own set of educational standards.
 To say that this conference is influential would be something of an understatement.
 ISTE is also highly focused on educators, so this is a great show for teachers.

-Why you should go: Like we said last year, if you’re going to attend one EdTech conference this year, ISTE should be the one.
+Why you should go: If you’re going to attend one EdTech conference this year, ISTE should be the one.
 The show is absolutely massive, so there will be great representation from a whole host of vendors who are pushing EdTech forward.
 ISTE is also loaded with informative sessions from industry operators and educators alike, so you’re guaranteed to encounter some new perspectives on teaching with technology.
 If you do end up going, be sure to drop by and visit us at booth 1734 and tell us what you’ve learned at the show!

 When: July 10-12, 2018